DigitalPublishingToolkit/TOD51Archiving_Activism/md/03Chapter2.md

     Care: Work and Identity in Women’s Lives*, Albany: SUNY Press, 1990, 35–62.

-[^04Chapter2_21]: Fisher and Toronto, ‘Toward a Feminist Theory’: 40.
+[^04Chapter2_21]: Fisher and Toronto, ‘Toward a Feminist Theory’, 40.

 [^04Chapter2_22]: Ashraful Alam and Donna Houston, ‘Rethinking Care as Alternate
     Infrastructure’, *Cities* 100 (2020): 1–10.